Maryland Schools with Paramedic Studies

 In addition to its main campus in Largo, Maryland, Prince George's Community College has three other locations in Maryland.
 The college divides its programs of study into credit and continuing education programs.
 The paramedic programs are credit programs.

-The bulk of the EMT-Paramedic program includes core courses in paramedic practices, but there are also classes in biology and English.
+The bulk of the 45-credit EMT-Paramedic program includes core courses in paramedic practices.
 The paramedic classes explore advanced life support for a range of populations and locations.
 Throughout the program, students strengthen their cardiovascular, respiratory and patient assessment skills.
 In preparation for the EMT-Paramedic certification exam, students are tested on basic and advanced emergency medical functions, through computer simulations and field exercises.

 Paramedic Associate of Applied Science